 Melanie Jago is our Attendance Officer.
-They work to improve attendance and follow up absences from school through home visits.
-You can speak to Melanie on 07808 528065.
+She works to improve attendance and follow up absences from school through home visits.

 As attendance is statutory, we all have a duty to ensure that children are in school every day (unless of course they are very ill).Melanie hopes to work with you in making this possible.
 Hopefully, by supporting families to ensure that children are attending school regularly, there will be fewer referrals to the Education Welfare.